raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 So there we have it: given a general-purpose algorithm like divide and conquer, both template methods and paramaterizing helper methods with functions allow us to separate the re-usable general form of the algorithm from the specific concrete steps.
 The template method does not give us re-use of the general form for each method sharing the same general algorithm, but it does make it easy to specialize the concrete steps in a polymorphic way.
 Paramaterizing a helper method with functions does allow us to abstract and re-use the same general algorithm across multiple methods but does not support specializing the concrete steps in a polymorphic way.

 Have fun!

+*p.s.
+Recursive combinators are definitely found in the wild: Eugene Lazutkin's article on [Using recursion combinators in JavaScript](http://lazutkin.com/blog/2008/jun/30/using-recursion-combinators-javascript/ "") shows how to use combinators to build divide and conquer algorithms in Javascript:*

+	var fib0 = function(n){
+	    return n <= 1 ?
+1 :
+	        arguments.callee.call(this, n - 1) +
+	            arguments.callee.call(this, n - 2);
+	};

+	var fib1 = binrec("<= 1", "1", "[[n - 1], [n - 2]]", "+");

+*`binrec` is a version of the divide and conquer general algorithm specialized to divide its argument into two values rather than an arbitrary list.*

+---

 _More on combinators_: [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), [The Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown), [Songs of the Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown), [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown), [Aspect-Oriented Programming in Ruby using Combinator Birds](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown), [The Enchaining and Obdurate Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-11-12/the_obdurate_kestrel.md), [Finding Joy in Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-16/joy.md), and [Template Methods, Double Mockingbirds, and Helpers](http://github.com/raganwald/homoiconic/tree/master/2008-11-21%2Ftemplates_double_mockingbirds_and_helpers.md).